-At MicroEJ Application startup all MicroUI objects relative to the I/O devices are created and accessible.
-The following MicroUI methods allow you to access these internal objects:
+At MicroEJ application startup all MicroUI objects relative to the I/O devices are created and accessible.
+The following MicroUI methods allow you to access these objects:

-- Display.getDefaultDisplay(): returns the instance of the default display which drives the main LCD screen. - Leds.getNumberOfLeds(): returns the numbers of available LEDs.
+- Display.getDisplay(): returns the instance of the display which drives the main display screen. - Leds.getNumberOfLeds(): returns the numbers of available LEDs.